 · Do regular progress follow-ups.
 This may not require calls or meetings, but a monthly update email keeps the matter in view.

-Written By: Dave Ball Senior Facilities Manager
+Dave Ball Senior Facilities Manager